A Complete Guide to WordPress Multisite

 Key Features of WordPress Multisite

-As the one in charge of operating the network, you’re referred to as the Super Admin.
+Since you operate the network, people refer to you as the Super Admin.
 This means that you have complete control over all facets, from user permissions to site settings and creating new sites.
 A standard site admin, by contrast, is in charge of their own site within the network.
 While they may manage posts, pages, and everyday content, they’ll have no access to network settings or tools.

-One of the biggest benefits to being a Super Admin is being in control of themes and plugins across the entire network.
+One of the biggest benefits of being a Super Admin is controlling themes and plugins for the whole network.
 You can install them all at one time, but select which ones to make available for other sites to use.
 This consolidates security and streamlines maintenance.
-You can also apply custom themes to multiple sites, which is incredibly handy if you have to support multiple languages, currencies, or branding.

 Who Should And Shouldn’t Use WordPress Multisite?

 Although WordPress Multisite is available for central management of multiple sites, it is not for everybody.
-One main limitation is that all sites in the network use one database, so it’s not easy to back or migrate individual websites separately.
-Multisite is, therefore, best for situations where all sites have close affinity to one another and the same domain or org.
+One main limitation is that all sites in the network share one database.
+This makes it hard to back up or move individual websites.
+Therefore, users find that WordPress Multisite works best when all sites closely relate and share the same domain or organization.

-For instance, a university can use WordPress Multisite to handle dedicated sites for separate departments, faculty blogs, event sites, or student forums under one main university domain.
-Since all their content, branding, and administrative setup is uniform across the board, handling them in one network makes sense in terms of efficiency and making updates, backups, and user permissions, easy.
+A university can use WordPress Multisite to manage different sites.
+These can include department pages, faculty blogs, event sites, or student forums, all under one main university domain.
+Since all their content, branding, and setup are the same, managing them in one network is efficient.
+This makes updates, backups, and user permissions easier.

 Step 1 : Prepare Your WordPress Installation